Which is True: Creation, Evolution, or Both?

 First, we present the Catholic Church’s teaching that Genesis “symbolically” conveys the story of creation and that the deeper religious principles (not the literal plot) are the truths being conveyed by the story.

 Next, this session explores the concept of evolutionary creation or theistic evolution, which many people see as a reasonable balance between faith and science.
-This includes looking at the four types of causes to better understand how evolution could be God’s method of creation.
-In short, God is the primary and intelligent cause of the universe and all within it.
-However, God prefers to work through secondary and natural causes in the ongoing evolution of the universe and of life.
+This includes looking at the four types of causes (primary, secondary, intelligent, natural) in order to better understand how evolution could have been God’s method of creation.
+In short, God is the primary/intelligent cause of the universe and all within it.
+However, God prefers to work through secondary/natural causes (such as natural selection acting on genetic mutations) in the development of the universe and the evolution of life on earth.

-Then, we look at the prevailing view of evolution common within academia and the scientific establishment, which could be called evolutionary naturalism or atheistic evolution and is often seen as a direct challenge to faith in God.
+Then, we look at the prevailing view of evolution common within academia and the scientific establishment, which could be called evolutionary naturalism or atheistic evolution, which is often seen as a direct challenge to faith in God.
 This will lead to a discussion of materialism and the limits of science.

 For more information, please see:

-- View/Download PowerPoint Slides (without videos): Which is True: Creation, Evolution, or Both?
+- View/Download PowerPoint Slides (without videos) for the full presentation: Which is True: Creation, Evolution, or Both?